 Each year, the best amateurs in the country compete for a spot in the prestigious AMA Amateur National Motocross Championships, with the best of the best winning the AMA Motocross Horizon Award, presented to the amateur racer who has demonstrated the most promise for a successful professional career.

-Just about every professional motocrosser in the United States today has passed through the AMA amateur motocross competition to reach the pro ranks.
+Many professional motocrossers in the United States today has passed through the AMA amateur motocross competition to reach the pro ranks.